homiedopie/beberlei.de/2008/08/04/complete-django-template-engine-implementation-for-php5-downloadable-now.rst

 `Tarball <http://www.beberlei.de/sources/calypso-dtl-0.1.tar.gz>`_ and
 there is also a
 `README <http://www.beberlei.de/sources/README_Dtl.txt>`_ with some information.
-I would appreciate if anbody would test the lib and gave some feedback.
+I would appreciate if anybody would test the lib and gave some feedback.

 I will soon start to push this component in the ZF proposal process.
 I